-Caravan security is a major concern in the UK with around 1,400 caravans are stolen every year, according to the Caravan Club and many more broken into or burgled.
+Caravan security is a significant concern in the UK, with around 1,400 caravans stolen every year, according to the Caravan Club and many more broken into or burgled.

-Only a small number of stolen caravans are ever recovered as they quickly disappear into the black market with all ownership marks removed, making it tough to identify the original owner.
+Only a few stolen caravans are recovered as they quickly disappear into the black market with all ownership marks removed, making it tough to identify the original owner.

-Caravans can be taken any time of year, and it's two to three-year-old caravans that are the most likely to be stolen, according to police.
+Caravans can be taken any time of year, and two to three-year-old caravans are the most likely to be stolen, according to police.

 Most are snatched from the drives of homeowners.
-While people go to some expense at installing burglar alarms in their homes, they don't seem to bother too much about a caravan parked on the drive, even when it is worth several thousands of pounds.
+While people go to some expense to install burglar alarms in their homes, they don't seem to bother too much about a caravan parked on the drive, even when it is worth several thousands of pounds.

 It is clearly worthwhile to take some steps to protect your mobile home and its contents from thieves and burglars, even when it is parked on the drive of your own home.

 There are scores of caravan security devices on the market, from wheel clamps to sophisticated tracking devices, and prices between products and systems can vary, so it's probably best to get some expert advice on caravan security.
 As technology develops, new devices are constantly coming onto the market.
 That's where Crown Securities (UK) can help.
 A professional assessment and security installation can not only improve your chances of not becoming a victim of caravan crime but also end up costing you less.